-EML5905 Special Topics in Educational Ministries and Leadership
+Special Topics in Educational Ministries and Leadership The Department his course is desig

 This course is designed for students who choose to participate in special conferences, training, or programs that are more formal in nature and require student participation other than a standard independent study.
 Approved special topics will provide expertise or training not specifically covered in the seminary curriculum.
 Credit is allowed proportionate to the required amount of work but is not to exceed 4 credit hours on any one topic.
 Enrollment requires consent of the department.
 1-4 hours.